kibook/s1kd-tools/tools/s1kd-instance/README.md

 modules in the current directory.

 -p, --product &lt;product&gt;
-The ID or primary key of a product in the the specified PCT data module (-P) or the PCT data module referenced by the source data module.
-A primary key is given in the same form as the -s option and should match a unique assign of a product instance, e.g., "`serialno:prodattr=12345`"
+The ID or primary key of a product in the specified PCT data module (-P), the PCT referenced by the ACT data module specified with -1, or the PCT data module referenced by the source data module itself.
+A primary key is given in the same form as the -s option and should match a unique assign of a product instance, e.g., "`serialno:prodattr=12345`".
+Multiple keys can be used by specifying this option multiple times.

 -R, --cir &lt;CIR&gt; ...
 Use a CIR to resolve external dependencies in the master object, making